 The training job may take more than 10 minutes to complete.
 If the training time exceeds a certain period (for example, one hour), manually stop it to release resources.
 Otherwise, the account balance may be insufficient, especially for the models that are trained using GPUs.

-- (Optional) During or after model training, you can create a TensorBoard job to view parameter statistics.
+- (Optional) During or after model training, you can create a visualization job to view parameter statistics.

-Set Log Path to the value of Training Output Path for the training job, for example, /test-modelarts/mnist-model/.
-Complete the TensorBoard job creation as prompted.
+In Training Output Path, select the value of Training Output Path specified for the training job.
+Complete visualization job creation as prompted.

 Deploying the Model